-3.7The Anti-Bullying Champions/Committee will:
+3.7The Anti-Bullying Ambassadors/Peer mentors will:

-- Raise awareness of all aspects of bullying through activities / events / media and assemblies. - Meet regularly to discuss bullying concerns and implement strategies on how to deal with them. - Act as a voice for all pupils. - Plan and deliver assemblies. - Review anti-bullying policies. - Encourage new ideas. - Report any incidents of bullying that they are aware of. - Provide support for victims and perpetrators. - Liaise with feeder primary schools where necessary. - Create and deliver PSHE lessons on anti-bullying issues for anti-bullying week. - Create surveys for pupils to complete to monitor all aspects of bullying.
+- Raise awareness of all aspects of bullying through activities / events / media and assemblies. - Meet regularly to discuss bullying concerns and implement strategies on how to deal with them. - Act as a voice for all pupils and direct victims concerns to relevant staff - Direct victims to support within school - Plan and deliver assemblies. - Review anti-bullying policies. - Encourage new ideas. - Report any incidents of bullying that they are aware of. - Provide support for victims and perpetrators. - Liaise with feeder primary schools where necessary. - Create and deliver PSHE lessons on anti-bullying issues for anti-bullying week. - Create surveys for pupils to complete to monitor all aspects of bullying. - Facilitate mediation if the victim feels comfortable